 Is having the Nationals AA team in Harrisburg and AAA team in Syracuse benefit the regional popularity of the team?

-Does it matter financially the teams popularity outside the DC metro area.
+Does the team’s popularity outside the DC metro area matter financially?

 - Freeman, Delabar in front; Puig, Robertson in pursuit (mlb.mlb.com)